-More than 4 million Americans have congestive heart failure, a chronic condition in which the heart loses its ability to pump blood efficiently.
+More than 4 million Americans have congestive heart failure, a chronic condition where the heart loses its ability to pump blood efficiently.
 The disease causes fatigue and shortness of breath as fluid accumulates in the lungs and tissue.
-Leading causes of heart failure are damage to heart muscle from coronary artery disease or high blood pressure.
+The leading cause of heart failure is damage to the heart muscle from coronary artery disease or high blood pressure.

-LVAD is known as a left ventricular assist device because it helps the left ventricle—the heart's main pumping chamber—circulate blood throughout the body.
+The LVAD is known as a left ventricular assist device because it helps the left ventricle—the heart's main pumping chamber—circulate blood throughout the body.
 The device consists of a pump that is implanted in the abdomen, which has an electrical cable that connects to external battery packs.
-The packs are worn on the shoulders and electronic controls are worn on the belt.
+The patient wears the packs on the shoulders, and the electronic controls are on a belt.

-Baylor St. Luke’s Medical Center is among the nation’s first cardiovascular centers to offer LVAD's – the Thoratec HeartMate® XVE, the HeartMate® II LVAD, Jarvik and HeartWare® – for destination therapy and bridge to transplant for patients that suffer from end-stage heart disease.
+Baylor St. Luke’s Medical Center is among the nation’s first cardiovascular centers to offer LVADs – the Thoratec HeartMate® XVE, the HeartMate® II LVAD, Jarvik, and HeartWare® – for destination therapy and bridge to transplant for patients that have end-stage heart disease.

-- BTT (Bridge to Transplantation) is a treatment option in which an LVAD is used while a patient is waiting for a heart transplant.
+Bridge to transplantation (BTT) is a treatment option in which an LVAD is used while a patient is waiting for a heart transplant.